Zialus/picard/ASSO-DOCS/Relatorio2.md

 - **PluginManager**, which is responsible for managing operations related to the plugins installed on the system.
 - **XmlWebService**, which is responsible for making a connection to the _Metabrainz_ server with a specific user login(it should be **noted** that only a few of the applications's extra functionalities require this).
 It is also responsible for the download of the metadata and album lookup functionality.
 - **MainWindow**, which manages the graphical interface, and is composed by the following classes:
-  - **FileBrowser**, that gives a _view_ into the local filesystem allowing the use to browse it, and pick and choose files.
+  - **FileBrowser**, that gives a _view_ into the local filesystem allowing the user to browse through it, pick and choose files.
   - **MetadataBox**, that is responsible for presenting the detailed information of each file, also allowing the user to directly edit the metadata.
   - **MainPanel**, which corresponds to the main display area and application interaction.

 Other classes include:

-- The **Cluster** class, which is responsible for the logical representation of groups of files that the user creates within the application (wether automatically or manually).
+- The **Cluster** class, which is responsible for the logical representation of groups of files that the user creates within the application (whether automatically or manually).

 - The **File** class, which deals with information associated which each file.
 Some of that information follows the structure defined in the **Metadata** class (e.g. _orig_metadata_ and _metadata_) while other properties, like _filename_ and _comparasion_weights_ are self defined.

 - The **Track** class, which stores the list of files that match against a particular track in an album.
 It also stores the metadata, downloaded from the server, about that particular track.

-- The **Album** class, which represents the albums, whose information was downloaded from the _MetaBrainz_ server, and does so by storing their tracklist, and also by listing which files the user is still missing in order to "complete" the album.
+- The **Album** class, which represents the albums, whose information was downloaded from the _MetaBrainz_ server, and does so by storing their tracklist, and by listing which files the user is still missing in order to "complete" the album.

 - The **Item** class, which is a generalization of the classes **Cluster**, **Album**, **File** and **Track**.
 It forces all those classes to represent whether or not the object they refer to can be edited and whether it is an album or not.